qader1/introduction-to-ML-with-python-book-exercises-/Readme.md

 	***note***: standard scaler is very sensitive to outliers and it doesn't scale the data well when you have extreme values.

 3. #### RobustScaler
-	* similar to StandardScaler but uses the median and quantiles instead of the mean and the variance. in the this way it accounts for extreme values.
+	* similar to StandardScaler but uses the median and quantiles instead of the mean and the variance. in this way it accounts for extreme values.

 		Syntax: